dcoeurjo/OTColorTransfer/docs-source/index.md

 ```

 Everything should compile with C++11 compiler.
 The only dependency is [OpenMP](http://openmp.org)
-for multithread features that is included by default in most compiler.
+for multithread features that is usually shipped with the compiler by default.

 On Apple MacOS, the default `clang` compiler is not shipped with OpenMP.
 Just install `omp` (`brew install omp`) and use the following `cmake` command line: